This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Add cream/milk and whisk until smooth.

-Simmer for a few minutes, until thickened.
+Simmer for 3-5 minutes over medium heat, until thickened.

 Instead of a saucepan, use a microwave safe bowl.
 Heat for 1 to 2 minutes, until thickened.